zbalkan/zbalkan.github.io/_posts/2025-01-25-wazuhevtx.md

 <img src="/assets/uacme-log1.PNG" width="800" alt="Log 1 (20:43:58.350 UTC): Initial Execution of UACMe (Akagi_64.exe)">

 * The attacker executed Akagi_64.exe from the UACMe toolset, a known User Account Control (UAC) bypass utility.
 The process was located in the user's Downloads folder.
-* Akagi_64.exe accessed the cmd.exe process in C:\Windows\System32 with access rights ( ) that allowed process manipulation.
+* Akagi_64.exe accessed the cmd.exe process in C:\Windows\System32 with access rights (0x1410) that allowed process manipulation.
-* If you check [access rights related documentation](https://learn.microsoft.com/en-us/windows/win32/procthread/process-security-and-access-rights?redirectedfrom=MSDN) from Microsoft, you will see that you need to do some simple calculation.
+* If you check [the documentation on access rights](https://learn.microsoft.com/en-us/windows/win32/procthread/process-security-and-access-rights?redirectedfrom=MSDN) from Microsoft, you will see that you need to do some simple calculations to understand the flags.
 The call is possibly something like:

 ```c
 HANDLE hProcess = OpenProcess(